A Reliable Lakewood Ranch Bankruptcy Lawyer Serving the People of Florida

 Peace of Mind Will Be Your First Benefit

 As soon as your bankruptcy petition is accepted by the court, it will issue an automatic stay.
 An automatic stay is a complete moratorium that immediately prevents your creditors from hounding you.
 They cannot pursue any collection action, such as foreclosure, against you and they cannot harass you – in fact, they cannot even contact you except through the bankruptcy court.
+Let a Lakewood Ranch bankruptcy lawyer at David Holland Law help you out.

 Does Zero Money Down Sound Like Something You Can Afford?